-The Turks have not delayed in carrying out their side of the bargain, and they have been equally prompt in using the free hand assured them by Germany in return.
-First they repudiated the "Capitulations"-a system of treaties not particularly equitable in themselves, but still treaties to which Turkey was pledged-by which the civil liberties of foreign residents in Turkey were guaranteed against the imperfections of Turkish judicial procedure.
-Then they repudiated the tariff treaties, and substituted for them a new tariff (recently published) of their own.
-Next they abrogated the Reform Scheme for the Armenian Vilavets, which the Concert of Europe had finally induced them to ratify, and dismissed the two Inspectors-General, a Dutchman and a Norwegian, whom they had themselves commissioned to carry the scheme into effect.
+The bones of hundreds of thousands of Armenians whom the Turks murdered by gathering them together, pouring gasoline on them, and then burning them alive.
+No pen can truly depict the horrors inflicted by the Turkish monsters. missed the two Inspectors-General, a Dutchman and a Norwegian, whom they had themselves commissioned to carry the scheme into effect.
 But these breaches of contract were minor offences compared to the Armenian Deportations, the horror of which has been indicated briefly above, and which they did not venture to carry out until the Dardanelles Expedition had failed.
 To complete the elimination of every non-Turkish element in the Empire, they are now trying to rid themselves of the American Missionaries.
 THE CAMPAIGN AGAINST THE MISSIONARIES.

-The attitude of the Young Turks towards the Missionaries shows that their "Nationalism"

-has made them not only criminal but insane.
+The attitude of the Young Turks towards the Missionaries shows that their "Nationalism" has made them not only criminal but insane.
 The American Missionaries have worked in Turkey for more than eighty years.
-Their aim has been to revive religion in the subject Christian peoples and to give them an enlightened modern education; they have pursued this aim disinterestedly with a striking measure of success, and they have extended their work to the Moslems as far as the latter have responded to their advances.
+Their aim has been to revive religion in the subject Christian peoples and to give them an enightened modern education; they have pursued this aim disinterestedly with a striking measure of success, and they have extended their work to the Moslems as far as the latter have responded to their advances.
 They are the creators of practically all the secondary education that exists in Turkey to-day.
-The most intelligent and progressive elements in the population of the Empire have come most under their influence, and have received from them a moral and intellectual stimulus which they could never have found for themselves.
-The educational work of the Missionaries should have been mentioned among the attempts made during the 19th century to reform Turkey gradually by a reconstruction within ; for the effect of this work was far more penetrating, and far more fraught with hope for the future, than most of the political expedients instituted with diplomatic pomp and ceremony by the Concert of the Powers.
-And the Missionaries were the best friends of the Turkish government as well as of their subject peoples.
-They took no part in their pupils' politics; they had no ulterior political purpose of their own to serve.
-They were the most valuable voluntary assistants the Young Turks could have had in what should have been their foremost aims if they had acted up to their democratic professions, and they were the assistants whom they had least of all to fear.
+The most intelligent and progressive elements in the population of the Empire have come most under their influence, and have received from them a